jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 }
 ```

-### Handling nullable States in `Store`s
+### Handling Nullable States in `Store`s

-If you have a `Store` with a nullable state, you can use `mapNull` to derive a non-nullable `Store` from it,
+If you have a `Store` with a nullable state, you can use `mapNull` to derive a non-nullable `Store` from it which
-that transparently translates a `null`-value from its parent `Store` to the given default-value and vice versa.
+transparently translates a `null`-value from its parent `Store` to the given default-value and vice versa.

-In the following case, when you enter some text in the input and remove it again,
+After text is entered into and then removed from the input of the following example, `nameStore` will have a state of
-you will have a state of `null` in your `nameStore`:
+`null`:

 ```kotlin
 val nameStore = storeOf<String?>(null)